 Boston Harbor Islands, MA

 This is one of the easiest day trips from Boston.
 You won’t even need a car to get there.
-During the summers, you can head to the ferry at Long Wharf in Boston.
-There, you can board for a short trip to one of the several islands making up the Boston Harbor Islands State and National Park.
+You can head to the ferry at Long Wharf in Boston during the summers.
+You can board a short trip to one of the several islands that make up the Boston Harbor Islands State and National Park.

-These islands offer a variety of different amenities and programs, so review everything before deciding where to go.
-There’s no “best” Boston Harbor Island – it will really depend on what you want to do.
+These islands offer a variety of amenities and programs, so review everything before deciding where to go.
+There’s no “best” Boston Harbor Island—it will really depend on what you want to do.

-There are different ferries going to the different islands, so you’ll want to know which one you are choosing before getting to Long Wharf and purchasing ferry tickets.
+Different ferries are going to the different islands, so you’ll want to know which one you are choosing before getting to Long Wharf and purchasing ferry tickets.
 Food options vary on the islands, so research in advance so you aren’t left hungry.

-We’ve enjoyed a trip to Spectacle Island, where my kids were able to explore tide pools and hang out on the small beach.
+We’ve enjoyed a trip to Spectacle Island, where my kids explored tide pools and hung out on the small beach.
 Some of the islands also have great spots for exploring, so plan and pack appropriately.
 Many families enjoy traveling to Georges Island, which is the most popular island.

-There, you’ll find a Civil War-era fort that you can walk around.
+There, you’ll find a Civil War-era fort to walk around.
 Georges Island is often the first stop on the ferries to the other islands, so you may be able to combine it with another island.

 Portsmouth, NH

 Grab lunch at one of the waterfront restaurants for some gorgeous views.
-History lovers may enjoy a trip to Strawbery Banke Museum, a living history museum.
+History lovers may visit Strawbery Banke Museum, a living history museum.
 I love shopping around the small town.

 Newport, RI

-Less than a two-hour drive from Boston, you’ll find Newport Rhode Island, where you can step into the gilded age.
+Less than a two-hour drive from Boston, you’ll find Newport, Rhode Island, where you can enter the gilded age.
 This gorgeous town is a vacation destination in itself.
-Newport was once the preferred summer vacation spot for rich families including the Vanderbilts, who owned the Breakers and Marble House mansions as summer homes.
+Newport was once the preferred summer vacation spot for rich families, including the Vanderbilts, who owned the Breakers and Marble House mansions as summer homes.

 Both of these properties, as well as other Newport Mansions, are available to tour during your trip to Newport.
 Arrive early, as these properties get busy, especially during the weekends.
 They are open seasonally, so check out operating hours before

-You can also take a boat ride, visit the International Tennis Hall of Fame, check out a baseball game, shop, eat, and so much more while you are in Newport.
-It’s definitely a place that you could visit for more than one day.
+You can also take a boat ride, visit the International Tennis Hall of Fame, check out a baseball game, shop, eat, and much more while in Newport.
+It’s a place that you could visit for more than one day.

 But, if you only have time for a day trip, I’d focus on seeing one mansion (probably the Breakers) and then heading to Brick Marketplace/Thames Street.
 There, you’ll find quaint shops and restaurants right on the waterfront.

-Newport is also home to beautiful amazing beaches, as well as the Cliff Walk.
+Newport is also home to beautiful, amazing beaches and the Cliff Walk.
 If you are doing a day trip from Boston, leave early so that you can enjoy all of these attractions.
-It’s located on Aquidneck Island which is accessed via bridges.
+It’s located on Aquidneck Island, which is accessed via bridges.

 See more things to do in Newport with kids here.